Learning Outcomes

 In a claim for damages arising from allegedly defective building work, the Claimant wishes to rely on evidence from a structural engineer.
 What must the Claimant include in their application to the court for permission to use this expert evidence?

-Answer: The Claimant must identify the specialist field (structural engineering), the issues the expert will address (e.g., the cause of the defects, the necessary remedial works), the name of the proposed engineer if known, and an estimate of the expert's fees.
+The Claimant must identify the specialist field (structural engineering), the issues the expert will address (such as the causes of the defects and the required remedial work), the name and CV of the proposed expert (if known), and an estimate of their fees.
+Supporting evidence should explain why expert involvement is reasonably required.

 Instructing Experts